-If it is known or suspected that a child has a sexually transmitted infection (including HIV and AIDS), this should be discussed with the carer, the Supervising Social Worker and the child's Social Worker, so a decision can be made about what measures to take and who else needs to know about the infection.
+If it is known or suspected that a child has a sexually transmitted infection (including HIV), this should be discussed with the carer, the Supervising Social Worker and the child's Social Worker, so a decision can be made about what measures to take and who else needs to know about the infection.

 10. Peer Group Abuse

 The possibility of peer abuse will always be taken seriously but we recognise it is equally important not to label or stigmatise normal sexual exploration and experimentation between children.